lxl66566/SilkyArcTool-rs/README.md

 # SilkyArcTool_rs

+rust version of <https://github.com/TesterTesterov/SilkyArcTool>, with bug fixes and improvements.

+Written by _Gemini 2.5 Pro Preview 03-25_.

+## Features

+- bug fix: packing wrong `voice.arc`
-rust version of <https://github.com/TesterTesterov/SilkyArcTool>, pack faster than original python code by using more CPU cores.
+- lzss compression packing is faster than original python code by using more CPU cores.

-Written by Claude 3.5 sonnet.

 ## Usage